alextok/dbsc-discussions/README.md

     Note over W, B: Initiate DBSC ...
     W->>B: StartSession (challenge, tokens, _KeyContainerId_)
     ````````

+1. Will browser rember which KeyId belong to which LocalKey helper? (-yes, browser will rember which keyId)

+1. Local key helper needs API for key deletion, for cookie cleanup? - yes, we need api for deletion of the keys.
+    * we can think about TTL for keys.

+1. We need to capture, if key doesn't match to auth cookie, the app must retstart the flow.

-1. Step 18 above, should it go to the LocalKey helper for signature?
-If yes, how does step that initiates DBSC session know that it needs to go to the local key helper?
-Should it be by IDP URL or helperID?
+1. Step 18 above, should it go to the LocalKey helper for signature? (-yes) If yes, how does step that initiates DBSC session know that it needs to go to the local key helper? (-KeyId will identify key helper)

-   [Olga] It needs to go to Local key helper for signature at least on non-Windows platforms.

 1. Do we need this step, if we planned to use KeyContainerId?